<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=6061692&amp;fmt=gif">

 Every month, Goodlord reveals key figures for the private rented sector based on tenancies processed through our platform, including average rents, void periods, and more.

-The latest Rental Index from Goodlord found that that rents in England rose slightly in March, with prices up by 0.8% compared to February's figures.
-Year-on-year, rents are up by 2.4%, and void periods remained at 22 days.
+The latest Rental Index from Goodlord found that that rents in England fell slightly in April, with prices down by 0.6% compared to March's figures.
+Year-on-year, rents are up by 1.7%, and void periods rose to 24 days.

 Jack Wilson